khadarty/data259-pa4/README.md

     return
 ```

-15. Using the \texttt{age} column in the income data set (``income.csv"), plot the average difference between the true mean age and the differentially private mean age over 100 runs for feasible points in the grid formed by minimum and maximum age, using epsilon = 0.1.
+15. Using the `age` column in the income data set (``income.csv"), plot the average difference between the true mean age and the differentially private mean age over 100 runs for feasible points in the grid formed by minimum and maximum age, using epsilon = 0.1.

 ```python
 import pandas as pd